-- o Facility management and planning services
+- Facility management and planning services

-- o Building maintenance
+- Building maintenance

-- o Security services
+- Security services

-- o Building insurance
+- Building insurance

 - Municipal services, e.g. water, electricity, property tax, etc.

-3. The support costs of the Vice-Rector (Research, Innovation and Postgraduate studies) that form part of the ICRR and are funded directly from the ICRR apportionment, amount to 1% of the ICRR and must be apportioned directly to a central research fund.
-This fund may be used in support of research and research-related activities at the discretion of the Vice-Rector (Research, Innovation and Postgraduate studies).
+- 3. The support costs of the Deputy Vice-Chancellor (Research, Innovation and Postgraduate studies) that form part of the ICRR and are funded directly from the ICRR apportionment, is apportioned directly to a central research fund.
+This fund may be used in support of research and research-related activities at the discretion of the Deputy Vice-Chancellor (Research, Innovation and Postgraduate studies).